harishsambasivam/harishsambasivam/README.md

 🌱 I’m currently learning correct strategies to remove software chaos.

-👯 I’m looking to collaborate on open source projects using JavaScript.
+👯 I’m looking to collaborate on open source projects using nodeJs.

 🥅 2021 Goals: Contribute more to Open Source projects, improve full stack skills.